b3gm/ode-to-joy/README.md

 with initial value: y(t_0) = y_0
 ```

-for unknown vector valued functions `y(t): R -> R^N` where `f(y(t))` denotes its derivative at point `y(t)`.
-The real variable `t` is often regarded as time for physical systems.
+for unknown vector-valued functions `y(t): R -> R^N` where `f(y(t))` denotes its derivative at point `y(t)`.
+The real variable `t` is often regarded as the time for physical the systems.

-Since the time variable usually increases in a linear fashion not dependent on the state on state of the system, it is usually eliminated from the problem description:
+Since the time variable usually increases linearly not dependent on the state of the system, it is usually eliminated from the problem description and variables:

 ```
 y' = f(y)
 with initial value y_0
 ```

-This library solves the initial value problem using different explicit, single step [Runge-Kutta methods](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
+This library solves the initial value problem using different explicit, single-step [Runge-Kutta methods](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).

 Ode-to-joy's architecture is separated into the following two layers:

-- A math layer which implements the actual solvers.
-Points `y` are modelled using javascript's built-in `Float64Array`s
+- A math layer that implements the actual solvers.
+Points `y` are modeled using javascript's built-in `Float64Array`s
-- An optional mapping layer, which can be used to map float values from those arrays into your business objects and vice versa.
+- An optional mapping layer that can be used to map float values from those arrays into your business objects and vice versa.

 Math Layer